youtube comment: The world is full of people in immediate distress.

 There is no RATIONAL ideology or purpose possible, not for Vietnam and not for the Middle East wars.
 And yet, all military members who participated in all those IRRATIONAL wars are considered heroes.
 Don't ask me why because I don't get it.

-Pro Tip: Never harm or kill someone just because your government tells you to, this means you sit out war unless you're fighting it because you believe in it, otherwise you're nothing more than a hired murderer with blood on your hands and your conscience.
+Pro Tip: Never harm or kill someone just because your government tells you to, this means you sit out war unless you're fighting it because you believe in it, otherwise you're little more than a hired mercenary with blood on your hands and your conscience working for a group of warmongers who care nothing for you, and who would never ever put their lives on the line for you--as they expect you to do for them.

 Finally, for those serving in the armed forces know this: "I was just following orders" is no excuse for the atrocities you commit under orders: the Nuremberg trials proved this!
 So always question any order which would have you destroying lives, and if you don't get a satisfactory answer from that question, immediately throw down your weapon and sail home.